Sookju Namul

 - Toss the sprouts with the remaining ingredients and set aside for 30 minutes to let the flavors mingle.
 Serve at room temperature.

-Sookju Namul Variations
+Sookju Namul Notes and Variations

 - Use soybean sprouts instead of mung bean sprouts.